its-tushar-bit/sonatype-firewall-extension/readme.md

 ## Running Tests ##

+**Running fast tests only**: We categorize tests as "slow" when they average over 100ms per test case.
+To run only the fast tests locally you can pass `-DexcludedGroups=SlowTest`

 **Prerequisite**: some tests use Docker to connect to an external service (e.g. a PostgreSQL database).
 To run all tests successfully, you will need to [install Docker Engine](https://docs.docker.com/install/).
 Alternatively, you can skip the Docker tests by setting the property `docker.optional` to `true` in your Maven `settings.xml`.

 Add `-D skip-functional-test` to the `mvn` invocation to skip just the expensive functional tests but still run other